sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

    Component struct have a template parameter `Metavariables` that is the global metavariables struct.
 Examples of this technique are given below.
 3. `using phase_dependent_action_list` is set to a `tmpl::list` of
-   `Parallel::PhaseActions<PhaseType, Phase, tmpl::list<Actions...>>` where each
+   `Parallel::PhaseActions<PhaseType, Phase, tmpl::list<Actions...>>`
-   `PhaseAction` represents a PDAL that will be executed on the parallel component during the specified phase.
+   where each `PhaseAction` represents a PDAL that will be executed on the parallel component during the specified phase.
 The %Actions are executed in the order that they are given in the `tmpl::list`s of the PDALs, but the phases need not be run in linear order.
-However, `DataBox` types are constructed assuming the phases are performed from first in the `phase_dependent_action_list` to the last.
+However, `db::DataBox` types are constructed assuming the phases are performed from first in the `phase_dependent_action_list` to the last.
 Simple actions (described below) can be executed in any phase.
 If there are no iterable actions in a phase then a `PhaseAction` need not be specified for that phase.
-However, at least one `PhaseAction`, even it if is empty, must be specified.
+However, at least one `PhaseAction`, even if it is empty, must be specified.
-4. `using initialization_tags` which is a `tmpl::list` of all the tags that will be inserted into the initial `DataBox` of each component.
+4. `using initialization_tags` which is a `tmpl::list` of all the tags that will be inserted into the initial `db::DataBox` of each component.
    These tags are db::SimpleTag%s that have have a `using option_tags` type alias and a static function `create_from_options` (see the example below).
 This list can usually be constructed from the